snowplow/documentation/docs/tutorials/migrating-your-ga4-data-to-snowplow/index.md

 ## Step 3 - Using the migrator tool UI

 Once the docker container is running, the URI to access it will be printed to your terminal.
-There are 4 steps to the UI:
+There are 5 steps to the UI:
-### Step 1 - Provide your GCP configuration
+### Step 1 - Provide your GA4 table details

 The following information is required:
-- `Dataset location`: The location of your GA4 dataset in BigQuery
-- `Project ID`: The name of the GCP project in which the GA4 data is stored
 - `Dataset`: The name of your GA4 dataset in BigQuery.
 - `Table`: The name of your GA4 table in BigQuery.
 The default value is set to `events_*`.
 If you only want to import a certain time period (not all historical data) leave this as `events_*` and provide the specific date range below.
 This field should only be changed if you have a custom table name.
 - `Start date`: The first date that you want to query data from.
 This is inclusive.